 Subscribe to our blog to get articles delivered directly to your inbox

 Our orchids are so easy to care for that you also may not realize all the work that goes into growing them.
-Our growers do all that work for you so that by the time you take your orchid home, all you have to do is remember to water it once a week with ice cubes.
+Our growers do all that work for you so that by the time you take your orchid home, all you have to do is remember to water it once a week with ice cubes or water.

 If you’ve always wondered where your orchids come from and how they grow, here’s a glimpse into the secret lives of orchids in our greenhouse.